Mark Priestley: Career

 Priestley played a semi-regular role in The Secret Life of Us, had roles in two ABC mini-series-Changi and The Farm and appeared in Blue Heelers before his first on-air appearance in All Saints in July 2004.
 Priestley was a long-time friend of Wil Traval, his co-star on All Saints.
 The two were known to get up to countless pranks on set.

 Priestley also had some notable theatre credits.
 He worked with the Bell Shakespeare Company, playing Silvio in The Servant of Two Masters, as well as with The Sydney Theatre Company in Major Barbara, both in 2003.

 All Saints

 Priestley's character on the Australian television program All Saints (Dan Goldman) was involved with a storyline with his on-screen wife Erica when the actor took his own life.
 Coincidentally, the final two episodes Priestley was to play in on the program (written before his death) also involved much tragedy and sadness.

+Personal life

+Priestley was the partner of actress and writer Kate Mulvany.